washington state child support

 Will My New Spouse/Partner’s Income Impact Payments?

-While only your income and that of the custodial parent are included in the calculation, the court may take your overall financial situation into account.
+While only your income and that of the custodial parent are included in the calculation, the court may account for your overall financial situation.

-This is exceedingly rare, but in some circumstances, the court may consider the income of a new spouse or live-in partner.
+This is exceedingly rare, but in specific circumstances, the court may consider a new spouse or live-in partner’s income.

 What If Payments Don’t Cover All the Expenses?